webu/dalec/README.md

 ## Usage

+Add `dalec/main.js` inside templates where you need to use the dalec.

 Each dalec's child app will probably need some specific configuration to retrieve external contents (eg: token or login/password).
 Please refer to this dalec's child app configuration section first.